 Certainly, lottery success takes a long journey.

-I offer this free guide, The Winning Lottery Formula Based on Combinatorics and Probability Theory, so you never waste money.
-Because the lottery is full of number combinations that are unlikely to occur.16
+I offer this free guide, The Lottery Formula: Combinatorics and Probability at Work, so you never waste money.
+Because the lottery is full of number combinations that are unlikely to occur.

 But I recognize the fact.
 Lottery addiction may develop.
 Therefore, I propose this equation:

-Persistence + Math + Proper attitude = Lottery Success
+Persistence + Math + Proper attitude = Lottery Fun

 Proper attitudes refer to many things.
 One is handling your existing resources, and another is how you behave toward lottery gambling.

-Be a smart lottery player with a proper game plan.17
+Be a smart lottery player with a proper lottery game plan.

 When we talk about the lottery game plan, we talk about timing.
 And you can only implement your game when you have the right attitude.